hbc/DataC-shell-genomics/lessons/01_the_filesystem.md

 ## Full vs. Relative Paths

 The `cd` command takes an argument which is the directory name.
 Directories can be specified using either a *relative* path or a full *path*.
 The directories on the computer are arranged into a hierarchy.
 The full path tells you where a directory is in that hierarchy.
-Navigate to the home directory.
+Navigate to the home directory (`cd`).
 Now, enter the `pwd` command and you should see:

 ```bash
 $ pwd